-UK Boosts Hydrogen, EVs and CCS With New 10-Point Net-Zero Plan
+UK Boosts Hydrogen, EVs and Carbon Capture With New Net-Zero Plan

 - The hydrogen plans described above.

-- Nuclear power will receive £525 million for the development of large and small-scale reactors.
+- Nuclear power will receive £525 million for the development of large- and small-scale reactors.
 There was no update on the proposed new funding model for new gigawatt-scale plants.

 - The electric vehicle support described above, plus £500 million ($663 million) for the development of a domestic battery manufacturing industry.

-- Promoting walking, cycling and public transport with £5 billion ($6.6 billion) of investment, previously announced.
+- Promoting walking, cycling and public transport with £5 billion ($6.6 billion) of investment, which was previously announced.

-- “Jet Zero” efforts to cut aviation sector emissions, as well as greener maritime emissions.
+- “Jet zero” efforts to cut aviation sector emissions, as well as greener maritime emissions.
 Neither sector is covered by the Paris Agreement.
 The U.K. is backing early-stage investment in maritime with a £20 million innovation competition.

-- Energy efficiency in homes and public buildings. £1 billion ($1.3 billion) to be spent on more efficient new homes and improving energy efficiency in state schools and hospitals.
-An existing Green Voucher program covering two-thirds of the cost of homeowners’ efficiency improvements is extended by one year.
+- Energy-efficiency efforts targeted at homes and public buildings, including £1 billion ($1.3 billion) to be spent on more efficient new homes and improving energy efficiency in state schools and hospitals.
+An existing Green Voucher program covering two-thirds of the cost of homeowners’ efficiency improvements is to be extended by one year.
 A new target to install 600,000 heat pumps was also revealed.

 - Carbon capture target to capture 10 megatons of carbon dioxide by 2030.

-- Planting 30,000 hectares of new trees and establishing additional National Parks.
+- Planting 30,000 hectares of new trees and establishing additional national parks.

 - Establish London as a center for green finance.

-The direction of travel in the ten-point plan has been broadly welcomed but for many, policy details are now required.
+The direction of travel in the 10-point plan has been broadly welcomed, but for many, policy details are now required.

-Tom Heggarty, principal analyst, Wood Mackenzie said: “The U.K.'s energy industry will be awaiting more detail around exactly how the government will be willing to support the development of emerging technologies.
-There have been false dawns before — see the government canceling its £1 billion support program for CCS back in 2015 — but these new announcements are likely to be welcomed and provide the first signs of clarity around how the U.K. will meet its net-zero emissions ambitions.”
+Tom Heggarty, principal analyst at Wood Mackenzie, said: “The U.K.'s energy industry will be awaiting more detail around exactly how the government will be willing to support the development of emerging technologies.
+There have been false dawns before — [such as] the government canceling its £1 billion support program for CCS back in 2015 — but these new announcements are likely to be welcomed and provide the first signs of clarity around how the U.K. will meet its net-zero emissions ambitions.”

 The level of policy detail is still fairly light.
-Professor Rebecca Willis, of Lancaster University and an expert lead in the U.K.’s citizen Climate Assembly, described the announcements as welcome “but not yet a plan.”
+Professor Rebecca Willis of Lancaster University, an expert lead in the U.K.’s citizen Climate Assembly, described the announcements as welcome “but not yet a plan.”

-Lord Deben, Chairman of the Climate Change Committee, the U.K.’s independent, official climate advisors, said he was “delighted with the breadth of the Prime Minister’s plan.”
+Lord Deben, chairman of the Committee on Climate Change, the U.K.’s independent, official climate advisers, said he is “delighted with the breadth of the prime minister’s plan.”

-“This must now be turned into a detailed road map — so we all know what’s coming down the track in the years ahead.
+“This must now be turned into a detailed roadmap — so we all know what’s coming down the track in the years ahead.
 Our homes, the way we travel, our industries, our land, and all of us individually have a role to play as we strive to lead the world in tackling climate change,” he said in a statement.

 U.K. to be outspent by Germany and France